Posted By Norman Gasbarro on January 24, 2013

 MAHANOY CITY, Pennsylvania, 7 November 1904 – Hurrying to avoid a loaded car in its ascent of an incline at Boston Run Colliery today, Samuel Wessner, 60 years old, was caught and killed by the car jumping the track and falling upon him.

-Previously, Samuel Wessner (or Samuel Wesner as he is most often found in the records), had not been identified for inclusion in the Civil War Research Project of the Gratz Historical Society.
+Previously, Samuel Wessner (or Samuel Wesner as he is most often found in the records), had not been identified for inclusion in the Civil War Research Project.
 Ongoing research into the 50th Pennsylvania Infantry, led to the discovery that when he had enlisted at Schuylkill Haven, Schuylkill County, in Company C, as a Private, he gave Foster Township, Schuylkill County as his residence.
 Foster Township, which is located just east of Tremont, has been included in the project’s geographic area of study.

 Foster Township has historically been a coal mining area.
 Today, Interstate-81 cuts diagonally through the township from its northeastern to its southwestern border.
 The map above, from the 1875 atlas of Schuylkill County, shows the coal operations in existence at the time (click on map to enlarge).
 Today, the area is mostly strip-mining.